computations/SunStar/doc/writeup.md

 ####Parser/Lexer

-Since the language is so small, We have made the parser and lexer tightly integrated.
+Since the language is so small, we have made the parser and lexer tightly integrated.
 Thus, there is no separate lexer module.
 Instead, characters are read and dealt with immediately.
 I read floats with the `stod` function in the standard `c++` library.

 The parser itself is simple top down recursive descent parser.
-The parser returns a list of nodes pointers to subtrees that make up the tree.
+The parser returns a list of node pointers representing the subtrees that make up the tree.
 This list is intended to be the unroot.

 \texttt{nj.h}
 -------------------------------------------------------------------------------